eng3844f17/eng3844f17.github.io/_projects/p5-html-css.md

 ## Rubric

 - Website amplifies a particular set of insights about your writing practices and how digital data are intertwined with it.
-- HTML5/CSS3 flexbox grid is written cleanly (spacing, syntax, and structure) and has aptly named tags, IDs, and classes.
+- Flexbox grid or CSS Grid is written cleanly (spacing, syntax, and structure) and has aptly named tags, IDs, and classes.
 - HTML Markup:
   - Conveys knowledge of block-level vs. inline-level elements; and
   - Passes HTML5 validation test.